CommandersAct/Platform-Documentation/developers/tracking/about-events/mobile-sdk-event-specificity.md

 # Fields

-Here are fields automatically added by sdk.
+Here are fields automatically added by the sdk.

 (*) IP Address is not collected by our libraries, but instead filled in by our servers when it receives a message for **client side events only**.